Franklin Real Estate and Homes For SaleCity

 Pros & Cons of living in Franklin

-- Franklin is one of the most popular Tennessee’s neighborhoods and has a beautiful and historic downtown.
+- Franklin is one of the most popular Tennessee cities and has a beautiful and historic downtown.

 - Franklin is perfect for families.
 It has a safe environment, and an excellent school system.

-- Franklin has a mix of lovely suburban setting with pretty parks as well as charming attractions, great shopping and restaurants.
+- Franklin has a mix of lovely suburban settings with pretty parks as well as charming attractions, great shopping, and restaurants.